-Traveling to Mexico by Land or Sea with a Dog or Cat
+Traveling to Mexico by Land with a Dog or Cat

 Walking or Driving across the US-Mexico border with a dog or cat is easy.
 As of 2019, you no longer need any documentation to bring your pet to Mexico, as long as your pet is in good health.
 You don’t need a health certificate from your veterinarian.
 You don’t need proof of parasite prevention or proof of rabies vaccination.